richard-scryber/PaperworkDayDocs/docs/reference/htmltags/tags/contfooter.md

 has_toc: false
 ---

-# &lt;continuation-footer&gt; : Document Continuation Footer
+# &lt;continuation-footer&gt; : The Continuation Footer

 Summary